René Wolff

-René Wolff (born 4 April 1978 in Erfurt) is an Olympic and world champion track cyclist from Germany.
+René Wolff (born 4 April 1978) is an Olympic and world champion track cyclist from Germany.

 Wolff specializes in the sprint, team sprint and keirin events and teamed up with multiple Olympic champion Jens Fiedler and Stefan Nimke to win the gold medal in the team sprint event at the 2004 Summer Olympics.

 Since 2010 René Wolff is the national coach of the Dutch track cycling team.